aws-samples/serverless-patterns/ddbstream-lambda-sfn-cdk-ts/README.md

 # Amazon DynamoDB Stream to AWS Step Functions Trigger

-This Pattern demonstrates how to automatically trigger AWS Step Functions workflows in response to changes in DynamoDB tables. `DynamoWorkflowTrigger` lets you connect DynamoDB and Step Functions by allowing you to define event handlers that monitor specific changes in your DynamoDB tables and trigger workflows in response.
+This Pattern demonstrates how to automatically trigger AWS Step Functions workflows in response to changes in DynamoDB tables.
+The CDK construct `DynamoWorkflowTrigger` lets you connect DynamoDB and Step Functions by allowing you to define event handlers that monitor specific changes in your DynamoDB tables and trigger workflows in response.
 It leverages Lambda functions to evaluate conditions and start Step Functions state machines with inputs derived from the DynamoDB events.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/{}
+Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/ddbstream-lambda-sfn-cdk-ts](https://serverlessland.com/patterns/ddbstream-lambda-sfn-cdk-ts)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.